ckeditor/ckeditor5-react/README.md

 ### Building the package

-It builds a minified version of the package which is ready to publish.
+Build a minified version of the package that is ready to publish:

 ```bash
 npm run build